draxios/docs/for-establishing-it-ai-team.md

 5. **Code Generation**: AI can generate boilerplate code functions, logic examples, and API calls, providing developers with a solid starting point and accelerating the development process.

-6. **Training**: AI can be used to train employees on everything under the sun seemlessly while also testing critcal and abstract thinking.
+6. **Training**: AI can be used to train employees seamlessly on various topics while also testing critical and abstract thinking.

-7. **Customer Experience**: AI-driven chatbots and virtual assistants can provide personalized and instant customer support, around the clock, and can be used to create tickets and or other simple operational work.
+7. **Customer Experience**: AI-driven chatbots and virtual assistants can provide personalized and instant customer support around the clock and can be used to create tickets and perform other simple operational tasks.

 ### Leveraging Azure OpenAI and AWS SageMaker